shinyorg/documentation/src/content/docs/music/playback.md

 ### iOS
 - **Local tracks** (with `ContentUri`): Playback uses `AVAudioPlayer` with the track's `ipod-library://` asset URL.
 The `AVAudioSession` category is set to `Playback` to support background audio (if configured).
 Seeking uses second precision.
 - **Streaming tracks** (with `StoreId`): Playback uses `MPMusicPlayerController.SystemMusicPlayer` with the Apple Music catalog ID.
 This enables playback of DRM-protected Apple Music subscription content.
 The system player manages its own audio session.
+- **Catalog tracks** (with `CatalogId`, from [`SearchCatalogAsync`](/music/querying/#catalog-search-apple-music)): Playback enqueues the track by its Apple Music catalog id via `MPMusicPlayerStoreQueueDescriptor` — no library membership required.
+An active Apple Music subscription is required; gate playback on `HasStreamingSubscriptionAsync`.
 - **Ducking** activates `AVAudioSession` with `DuckOthers`; `Level` and the fade durations are advisory only, as the OS controls duck depth and ramp.
 Announcement audio played through the app's audio session (an `AVAudioPlayer`, or `AVSpeechSynthesizer` with `UsesApplicationAudioSession = true`) plays at full volume over the ducked music — only other out-of-process audio is ducked.

 :::note